marco-m/florist/README.md

     - use some ready-made flowers in this module.
 - **bouquet** a target for the `install` subcommand, made of one or more flowers.
 You can list the installable bouquets with the `list` subcommand.

+## The install and configure subcommands.

+- Use `install` when building the image with Packer.
+- Use `configure` when deploying the image with Terraform.

+See also section [Secrets](#secrets) to understand Florist and secrets handling.

 ## Files: embed at compile time or download at runtime

-Florist expects your code to use Go [embed](https://pkg.go.dev/embed) to recursively embed all files below directory `files/` (must be this name).
-You will then pass along the embed.FS to the various flowers.
+Florist uses Go [embed](https://pkg.go.dev/embed) to recursively embed all files below a directory.
+The conventional name of the directory is `files/` (can be overridden by each flower).
+You will then pass along the `embed.FS` to the various flowers.

-To see all the embedded files, run `go list -f '{{.EmbedFiles}}'`.
+To see all the embedded files in a given installer, run it with the `embed-list` subcommand, or run `go list -f '{{.EmbedFiles}}'` in the directory containing the main package of the installer.

-It is also possible to download files at runtime, using `florist.NetFetch()`.
+It is also possible to download files at runtime, using `florist.NetFetch` and then unarchive with `florist.UnzipOne`.

 ## Text templates